berkanlafci/mvpsstudio/README.md

 Multiview photometric stereo (MVPS) studio hardware and software to build a small object scanner

-PS: This repository is still under development!!!
+PS: This repository is still under development.
+Majority of the codes will be released with the paper publication.